 This portion of your resume tells employers who you are and how to reach you.
 Arguably, it's the most important part of the document.
 Get these details wrong, and hiring managers won't know where to turn to set up the interview.

-Your mailing address.
-If you're planning to move within the next two months, pick an address you monitor regularly.
+- Your mailing address.
+If you plan to move within the next two months, pick an address you monitor regularly.
 Perhaps your parents, or a sibling, will accept mail for you during your job hunt.
 If you can, list an address in the same city as the one you're applying to.
 If you can't, address that in your mission statement.

-Phone number.
+- Phone number.
 If you can't answer right away, what will your caller hear?
-Make sure your automated system is professional.
-Better yet,be sure to answer when you hear the ring.
+Make sure your automated voicemail greeting is professional.
+Better yet, be sure to answer when you hear the ring.

 What Should You Say in a Mission Statement?

-By the time graduation arrives, two-thirds of college students have written papers 10 pages or longer, experts say.
+By the time graduation arrives, two-thirds of college students have written papers 10 pages or longer, according to experts.
 Thankfully, your mission statement isn't nearly that long.
 Instead, it's a paragraph or two that helps explain who you are, what you're looking for, and why you're a good hire.

 To make your mission statement as powerful as it can be, follow these helpful tips:

-Pack it with keywords.
+- Pack it with keywords.
 Use language from your industry.
-If you're hoping to work in marketing, make sure that word appears in the graph somewhere.
-If you'd like to work in health care, the term patients or hospitals should show up.
+If you're hoping to work in marketing, ensure that the word appears in the graph somewhere.
+If you'd like to work in health care, the terms "patients" or "hospitals" should appear.

-Explain your goals.
+- Explain your goals.
 As a college student, you don't have a lot of experience.
 You know you're entering at the ground floor, so explain that.
-Identify why this job means so much to you as a professional just embarking on a meaningful career that you are passionate about.
+Identify why this job means so much to you as a professional embarking on a meaningful career you are passionate about.

 Your sample mission statement might sound like this:

-I'm about to graduate from Washington State University with a Bachelor's Degree in Biology.
-I'm searching for an entry-level laboratory job where I can hone my research skills and make a difference in the lives of patients.
+I'm about to graduate from Washington State University with a bachelor's degree in biology.
+I'm searching for an entry-level laboratory job where I can hone my research skills and make a difference in patients' lives.

 During my two-year internship at Smith Research, I helped the team develop a breakthrough treatment for tuberculosis.
 My contributions, my mentor said, were key to the project's success.
 I'd love to continue that work as an employee.

-I work hard, I am familiar with all standard laboratory equipment, and I'm able to start full-time work in May.
+I work hard, am familiar with all standard laboratory equipment, and can start full-time work in May.

 Here's another example: